Day to Day Life

 Can my relative bring valuables?

 We have a central safe where small valuable items can be stored.
 We ask that valuable items are not left with the residents and arrangements should be made for their appropriate storage.
-We cannot be responsible for items of clothing or equipment that are added to the relative’s room without our knowledge or valuables left in residents’ possession against our advice.
+We cannot be responsible for the items of clothing or equipment that are added to the relative’s room without our knowledge, or valuables left in a resident’s possession against our advice.

 Can I bring in electrical items for my relative?

-Yes you can if appropriate, however, any electrical items will need to be PAT tested before use.
-Please speak to a member of staff for more information.
+Yes, you can if appropriate, however, any electrical items will need to be PAT tested before use.
+Please speak to a member of staff to arrange.

 Is it OK to take photos of my relative?

-We understand that you may need to have photographs or videos of your loved one during their stay, but we ask that any photographs or videos do not include other residents for confidentiality purposes.
+We understand the importance of taking photographs or videos of your loved one.
+We ask that any photographs or videos do not include other residents for confidentiality purposes.

 Is smoking allowed?

-Our laundry department has responsibility for washing residents’ clothes and we ask that clothes brought in can sustain being washed on high temperatures for infection control purposes and are tumble drier friendly.
-We do not have dry cleaning facilities and we ask that any items of clothing that require dry cleaning are kept to a minimum.
-Should you bring such items in, we ask that you make arrangements with the allocated named nurse for their laundering.
+Our laundry department has responsibility for washing residents’ clothes.
+We ask that clothes brought in can sustain being washed on high temperatures for infection control purposes and are tumble drier friendly.
+We do not have dry cleaning facilities and ask that any items of clothing that require dry cleaning are kept to a minimum.
+Should you need to bring such items in, please make arrangement with your allocated nurse for their laundry.

-When bringing in other items of clothing, please ensure that these are handed to reception for logging and labelling.
+When bringing in items of clothing, please ensure they are handed to reception for logging and labelling.